 Said and replied are common words used when writing dialogue in a story.
 They’re important to have, but you don’t need to use them every single time a character speaks.
 If there are two characters having a conversation, you may go without “said” or “replied”, and I have included examples further on.

 Long-winded phrases should be avoided when you’re writing a story.

+You should all know what a cliché is — it’s an overused expression or idea.
 So avoid using clichés when you’re writing a story, unless you use it for a reason that wont deter someone’s interest or destroy the originality of your work.

 3 tips to make your precious novel >> page-turning:

 Thinking about writing?
 Well when you do make sure you avoid the following faults: